List of Gargoyles characters: The Captain of the Guard

 The Captain of the Guard (voiced by Ed Gilbert) was the head of Castle Wyvern's garrison in 994.
 Resentful of the lack of appreciation that he and the gargoyles received for defending the castle, he struck a deal with Demona and the Vikings to have the castle sacked, forcing out the humans and leaving only him and the gargoyles.
 The plan included sabotage, such as severing bowstrings, but backfired when the Viking leader Hakon shattered most of the gargoyles during the day after the siege, prompting Goliath and the survivors (Hudson, Brooklyn, Broadway, Lexington and Bronx) to go after the Vikings for revenge.
 The Captain was killed along with Hakon in 994 when they fell off a cliff, but their spirits remained trapped in the area as punishment for their actions.
 When Goliath returned to the Wyvern site a thousand years later, the Captain and Hakon, in spirit form, attempted to steal Goliath's lifeforce and thus free themselves from the area.
 He stopped midway after realizing his guilt for his treachery and turned on Hakon.
 Having atoned for his sins, his spirit was set free to rest in peace.

 Residents of New York

 Elisa Maza

-Elisa Maza (voiced by Salli Richardson) is an NYPD detective, a woman of half Native-American and half-Nigerian heritage, friend of the Gargoyles, and later love interest for Goliath.
+Elisa Maza (voiced by Salli Richardson) is an NYPD detective, a woman of Hopi and Nigerian heritage, friend of the Gargoyles, and later love interest for Goliath.